Quantum Lazy Sampling and Game-Playing Proofs for Quantum Indifferentiability: Quantum Security of the Sponge Construction

 The two games are identical-until-bad, this implies that the probability of setting $ \Bad $ to one in both games is the same $ \PR[\Bad=1:\GAME{3}] =\PR[\Bad=1:\GAME{4}]$.
 Together with the above claim we can derive the advantage:

 \parag{Game 5} In this stage of the proof we change the private interface to contain the actual random oracle.
 The simulator is the same as before and the game is

 Conditioned on $ \Bad=0 $, the outputs of the simulator in Games 4 and 5 act in the same way and are consistent with $\Ho$.

+Note that the inner states are generated by the same pseudocode and the outer states are distributed in the same way.
+Moreover conditioned on $ \Bad=0 $ the probabilities of $ \advA $ outputting $ 1 $ are the same.
 To calculate the adversary's advantage in distinguishing between the two games we can follow the proof of Lemma~\ref{lem:almost-id-gms-dist1}, with $ \Ho\setminus R_1 $ replaced by $ \GAME{5} $, $ \G\setminus R_2 $ replaced by $ \GAME{4} $, and event $ \Find $ replaced by $ \Bad=1 $.
 As the derivation of Lemma~\ref{lem:almost-id-gms-dist1} uses no quantum mechanical arguments and the assumption holds---the games are identical conditioned on $ \Bad=0 $---the bound holds:

-\parag{Game 6} In the last game we use $\mathsf{I}_6$ (we call it $ \mathsf{I} $ for \emph{ideal}, that is the world we arrive in the last step of the proof), a simulator that does not check for bad events and samples from the ``good'' subset of $ \bits{c} $.
+\parag{Game 6} In the last game we use $\mathsf{I}_6$ (we call it $ \mathsf{I} $ for \emph{ideal}, that is the world we reach in the last step of the proof), a simulator that does not check for bad events and samples from the ``good'' subset of $ \bits{c} $.
 The game is

 and the advantage is

 following Lemma~\ref{lem:clas-game-play}. as the only difference is in code but not outputs.
 We included this last game in the proof because $\mathsf{I}_6$ is clearly a simulator that might fail only if $G$ is saturated but this does not happen if $q< 2^c$.
 Collecting and adding all the differences yields the claimed $\eps = 8 f_{\coll}(q)$. \end{proof}